bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/02 Ansible/02 configure.md

 Return
 Ctrl x

 Note: You could simply add the hosts IPs, but be aware the incorrect hostnames will be written out to the /etc/hosts.
-Workshop uses the complete hosts-skytap.yml
+Workshop uses the complete hosts-skytap.yml so that hostnames can be resolved.

 ---